 So: do you really need Ortliebs?

 Well, there’s no doubt that they make very good panniers.
-They’re about the right size.
+They’re about the right size for most users.
 They’re available in a choice of colours.
 They’re compatible with most touring racks.
 They’re durable (which doesn’t mean you shouldn’t bring a repair kit), and come with a 5‑year warranty.
 And they’re in the same price range as most of the other expedition panniers in this list.

-In short: they work, the price is competitive, and loads of people use them.
+In short: the price is competitive and they’re proven to work.
 You certainly don’t need them, but they’re highly unlikely to disappoint you.

-(By the way, the popularity of Ortlieb panniers makes them prime for being snapped up second-hand and hardly used – especially in early spring.
-This is because they’re the kind of thing people will buy (or get bought) in January when resolving to start commuting to work or do more exercise.
-A few months later they’ll get round to selling the barely-used panniers on eBay.
+(By the way, second-hand Ortlieb panniers are prime for being snapped up for cheap in early spring, because they’re the kind of thing people buy in January when resolving to start cycling to work and a few weeks later sell barely-used on eBay.
 Take advantage*.)

 Ortlieb panniers come in several varieties.
 Let’s look at those of most interest to bicycle travellers.

-If there was a Standard Issue Cycle-Round-The-World Kit (now there’s an idea), it would probably include a pair of Ortlieb Sport-Roller Plus (formerly known as Front-Roller Plus) panniers at the front and a pair of Ortlieb Back-Roller Plus at the rear of the bike – and an Ultimate 6 handlebar bag – all in matching his-and-hers colours.
+If there was a Standard Issue Cycle-Round-The-World Kit (now there’s an idea), it would probably include a pair of Ortlieb Sport-Roller Plus (formerly known as Front-Roller Plus) panniers at the front and a pair of Ortlieb Back-Roller Plus at the rear of the bike, all in matching his-and-hers colours.

 At 25 litres per pair for the Sport-Rollers and 40 litres per pair for the Back-Rollers, they’re slightly smaller in rated capacity than other panniers in this list.
-As with all roll-top panniers, however, you can make fewer rolls when closing (3 is normal; perhaps 4 if you’re going swimming with them) to create more space.
+As with all roll-top panniers, however, you can make fewer rolls when closing them to create more space.

 The buckles at the top can either be clipped together, as with a regular drybag, or clipped into a carry strap which then secures to the front of the pannier via a retaining tab near the bottom edge.
 For additional peace of mind when overloaded, another short strap can be fastened over the top of the closed pannier.